Home

 47,50 €

-Ostad Elahi et la tradition.
-Droit, philosophie et mystique en Iran
+Ostad Elahi et la tradition

 by Soudabeh Marin. — Book in French.
 Ce premier volume est consacré à la généalogie, à la biographie et à la philosophie du droit d’Ostad Elahi.
 L'auteur a reçu le prix Bordin de l'Académie française pour cet ouvrage… (Details)